 Power wheelchair operation although seemingly innocuous can be a challenging and dangerous task for individuals that are not accustomed to it.
 Power wheelchairs can weigh in excess of 400 pounds when in use and can cause damage to both people and property if they collide.
 Therefore, experts observe people who are learning to use power wheelchairs to ensure they are both capable and have the training necessary to be able to operate their chair safely.
 Even during this training lack of experience or focus can result in scuffs and scratches on walls and furniture.
 The worst wheelchair collisions can result in injuries to pets, loved ones, trainers, or even the operators of the wheelchair.
 Some might say that the only way to learn is to make mistakes and learn from the consequences, but that does not have to be the case for wheelchair training.

 Train and Go offers an alternative to the high-risk training methods used in the industry today.
 It provides a safe training environment using virtual reality (VR) and includes features that assist wheelchair users while in VR.
 Train and Go is designed to work seamlessly with VR and allows users to see how their chair is moving in a VR headset.
 This allows users to get the valuable training needed to gain confidence operating their power wheelchair in the real world without the anxiety induced by thoughts of possibly hurting a loved one or causing damage to one's home.
 By simulating real world environments, Train and Go can turn an empty room into a training course filled with obstacles.
-In order to prevent collisions, Train and Go is also capable of notifying the user when they get to close to the physical walls of the training environment.
+In order to prevent collisions, Train and Go is also capable of notifying the user when they get too close to the physical walls of the training environment.

 Technical Design Constraints